-Most home contents policies include what is essentially public liability cover, and many include Forest and Rural Fires Act 1977 cover.
+Most home contents policies include what is essentially public liability cover for the individual.
 This is good news if you do something silly on a private trip, on a club trip if the club doesn’t have insurance, or on a club trip where it can be argued that it was your fault.

 Sometimes, clubs without public liability cover find that an outside body requires them to have it.
 For example, DOC often require clubs with huts to have a policy.